sadjadalikhani/Digital-Twin-Aided-RIS-Communication/README.md

 # Digital-Twin-Aided-RIS-Communication-Robust-Beamforming-and-Interference-Management
-The MATLAB implementation of the paper "Digital Twin Aided RIS Communication: Robust Beamforming and Interference Management":
+The MATLAB implementation of the paper "Digital Twin Aided RIS Communication: Robust Beamforming and Interference Management".
+If you want to use the dataset or scripts in this page, please cite the following paper:
 ```
 @misc{alikhani2024digitaltwinaidedris,
       title={Digital Twin Aided RIS Communication: Robust Beamforming and Interference Management},